 Sharing options for coordinating and integrating Title I program strategies with services of other community programs, businesses, and agencies.

-Engage parents as equal partners in their child's education through staff training activities.
+Engage parents and family as equal partners in their child's education through staff training activities.

-Have an annual District Title I meeting for all parents to attend to inform parents of their school's participation in and requirements for Title I programs and of their rights to be involved.
+Have an annual District Title I meeting for all parents and family to attend to inform them of their school's participation in and requirements for Title I programs and of their rights to be involved.

 Sharing options for coordinating and integrating Title I program strategies with services of other community programs, businesses, and agencies.